What Are The Best Natural Fluoride Alternatives?

+Fluoride is a naturally occurring mineral that can help remineralize tooth enamel, making teeth stronger.
 Although topical fluoride makes tooth enamel more acid-resistant, many people have concerns about using fluoride.
 As a holistic dental office in Prescott, we completely understand!
-The team at Prescott Dentistry is more than happy to offer other solutions that provide similar benefits.
-Here are six natural fluoride alternatives that help protect or remineralize tooth enamel.
+If you’re worried about the potential risks associated with fluoride, there are luckily several other solutions that can offer similar benefits.
+Let’s explore some of the best natural fluoride alternatives that help protect or remineralize tooth enamel.

 Should I Consider Natural Fluoride Alternatives?

 The three most common sources of fluoride are toothpaste, mouthwash, and community water fluoridation (CWF).
-Even though the amounts of fluoride in drinking water and dental care products are strictly regulated, many people fear that ingesting fluoride could cause health risks.
+Even though the amounts of fluoride added to drinking water and dental care products are strictly regulated, many people fear that ingesting fluoride could cause health risks.

 However, ingesting excessive amounts of fluoride does pose a risk of fluorosis.
-In the United States, fluorosis tends to be a mild issue that does not have an effect on the look or function of teeth.
+In the United States, fluorosis tends to be a mild issue that does not affect the function of teeth.
 Fluorosis can cause brown or white spots in the enamel, but it tends to be a purely cosmetic issue.
-It occurs mainly in young children (age two and under) who swallow a substance with fluoride, like toothpaste, instead of spitting it out.
+The condition mainly occurs in young children (age two and under), because they are more likely to swallow fluoride-containing toothpaste instead of spitting it out.

 Six Natural & Holistic Fluoride Alternatives